-22 With average daily trading volume nearly equal to half that of US treasuries, the liquidity and size of the market enable efficient pricing of interest rate and prepayment risks (Kanojia and Grant 2016).
+19 With average daily trading volume nearly equal to half that of US treasuries, the liquidity and size of the market enable efficient pricing of interest rate and prepayment risks (Kanojia and Grant 2016).
 The cost is borne by borrowers and is approximately equal to that of 10-year treasuries, augmented by the prepayment risk premium, which covers borrowers' option to prepay absent on treasuries.
 See Kanojia and Grant for a discussion of the TBA market.

-23 Investors in AAA tranches may have believed that they were only exposed to interest rate and prepayment risk.
+20 In addition, naïve investors in AAA tranches may have believed that they faced exposure only to interest rate and prepayment risk.

-25 The fee for the government's tail insurance should be priced through the cycle and therefore would not change due to a downturn in the housing market.
+21 The fee for the government's tail insurance should be priced through the cycle and therefore would not change due to a downturn in the housing market.
 The portion of the guarantee fee that would re-price would be the expected loss component.
-However, this is typically a very small component of the fee so even if it doubled in a downturn would not lead to large increases in the overall fee.
-A major component of the fee is the return on the capital.
-The degree to which this re-prices likely depends on whether one is relying on external or internal capital financing.
-Internal capital can be more long-term and through the cycle.
+A major component of the fee is the required return on the